 Golf-PGA Tour bans spectators from tournaments over coronavirus concerns

-The PGA Tour on Thursday banned spectators from attending tournaments through April 5, starting with Friday's second round of the Players Championship, because of concerns over the coronavirus outbreak.
+The PGA Tour has banned spectators from attending tournaments through April 5, starting with Friday's second round of the Players Championship, because of concerns over the coronavirus outbreak, it said on Thursday.
 The announcement was made by PGA Tour Commissioner Jay Monahan at TPC Sawgrass, where fans were already in place midway through the opening round of what is widely regarded as golf's unofficial fifth major.

 Earlier on Thursday, the PGA Tour said that, given the information available, the Players Championship would continue as scheduled but added it was a "very fluid situation that requires constant review".
 At TPC Sawgrass, where the first group of golfers teed off at 7:40 a.m.
 ET (1240 GMT), signs were posted indicating that an autograph ban was in place.